quantumlib/Cirq/docs/install.md

     # (1, 0)───(1, 1)───(1, 2)───(1, 3)───(1, 4)───(1, 5)───(1, 6)───(1, 7)───(1, 8)───(1, 9)───(1, 10)
     ```

-3. You can use the created image as:
+3. To run the image:
     ```bash
     docker run -it quantumlib/cirq
      ```